paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 Achieving a high reliability product is an important objective during the design and production of any space system.
 Considering all root causes of failure is a prerequisite, and different mitigation processes are in place to avoid the occurrence of each of them, see {numref}`methodo-table5-5` for examples.
 Apart from measures to avoid the different root causes, system level design aims at mitigating the effect of lower level failures on the success of the mission.

 The objective of reliability predictions is to provide quantitative estimates for the (remaining) probability of failure despite the implementation of these measures.
 Some of the mitigation measures are explicitly considered in the prediction, e.g. quality level of {term}`EEE parts <EEE part>`, or redundancy at system level.
 Others may be used as a justification to neglect certain root causes in the prediction, provided that the mitigation measures are sufficiently effective to avoid their occurrence.
 To give an example, calculations from radiation engineering may provide evidence that the rate of destructive Single Event Effects is negligible compared to the random failure rate.
-Similar considerations become relevant for wear-out failures of EEE components, which can in most cases be effectively avoided by safe life qualification (with appropriate margins), at least when the prediction is limited to the specified design lifetime.
+Similar considerations become relevant for {term}`wear-out failures <Wear-out failure>` of EEE components, which can in most cases be effectively avoided by {term}`safe life qualification <Safe life qualification>` (with appropriate margins), at least when the prediction is limited to the specified design lifetime.

 n addition, depending on the intended use of the prediction, there may be no added value to make a quantitative prediction for a certain root cause, because it does not make a difference for the trade-offs that will be supported by the prediction.
 These aspects are discussed in the following sections.